devanshds/Auto-typer/README.md

   - Python 3.x

 ## Usage:
 The script is completely automated.
-All it needs is manually execution of the jupyter cells.
+All it needs is manual execution of the jupyter cells.
 Here's some steps:
   - Create session in jupyter notebook from commandline
   - Open the ipynb file
   - Execute each cell one by one from top to bottom